ReqFlowHQ/ReqFlow/README.md

 </p>

 ---

-# ReqFlow — Modern, Container-Ready API Testing Workspace
+# ReqFlow — API Testing & Request Workflow Platform

-ReqFlow is a product of OpenGraph Labs, where we build tools that simplify a developer’s day-to-day workflow.
+ReqFlow is a modern, container-ready **API testing and request workflow platform** for developers.

-ReqFlow is designed as a modern alternative to cluttered API clients—clean UI, structured request management, secure backend architecture, and effortless deployment with Docker and Nginx.
+It is designed as a clean, scalable alternative to tools like Postman, focused on structured request management, authentication workflows, and Docker-based deployment.

-Our team focuses on crafting developer experiences that feel intuitive, fast, and scalable.

-**OpenGraph Labs — "Tools for developers, built by developers"**
+This is the **official ReqFlow repository**, developed and maintained by **OpenGraph Labs**.

 ---